Skip to main content

 5.1 Appendix A Flowcharts

-1. CAMHS practitioner identifies alerting signs of PP and FII (if one alerting sign noted, always look for others).
+1. Children and adolescent mental health services (CAMHS) practitioner identifies alerting signs of perplexing presentations (PP) and fabricated or induced illness (FII) (if one alerting sign noted, always look for others).

-3. Inform RDaSH Safeguarding team via email: rdash.doncastersafeguardingchildren@nhs.net.
+3. Inform trust Safeguarding team via email: rdash.doncastersafeguardingchildren@nhs.net.

 5. CAMHS consultant, with support from Safeguarding team, to request initial health information from all medical services involved with the care of the child (and siblings if appropriate).

-6. The RDaSH initial health information template will be completed by the CAMHS practitioner who identified the PP concerns with support from the RDaSH safeguarding.
+6. The trust initial health information template will be completed by the CAMHS practitioner who identified the PP concerns with support from the RDaSH safeguarding.

 7. CAMHS consultant to arrange a multi-professionals meeting within 28 days (or earlier) of initial identification of concerns.
 All health professionals involved in the child’s care and the designated professionals from ICB for safeguarding children should be invited.